sudara/pamplejuce/README.md

 1. A `.gitignore` for all platforms.
 2. A `.clang-format` file for keeping code tidy.
-3. A `VERSION` file that will propagate through to JUCE and your app.
+3. A `VERSION` file that will propagate through JUCE and your app.

 ![Pamplejuce v1 - 2023-08-28 41@2x](https://github.com/sudara/pamplejuce/assets/472/33a9c8d5-fc3f-42e7-bd06-21a1559c7128)